4 – Artificial Intelligence Act: Safe, reliable and human-centred artificial intelligence

 Consequences of non-compliance

-Non-compliance with the provisions under the AI Act might lead to fines up to 30 000 000 EUR or up to 6 % of a company's total worldwide annual turnover for the preceding financial year.
+According to European Commission's proposal, non-compliance with the provisions under the AI Act might lead to fines up to 30 000 000 EUR or up to 6 % of a company's total worldwide annual turnover for the preceding financial year.
+However, it is also worth noting that the European Parliament has proposed to increase the fines up to 40 000 000 EUR or up to 7% of a company's total worldwide annual turnover.
+The extent of the administrative fines will be determined as a result of the inter-institutional negotiations in the European Union.

 Our Technology and Digitalisation team is following the legislative developments relating to artificial intelligence closely and will be happy to answer your questions.